Laurie Prime - Hatha Yoga Teacher and Owner

 “Pilates develops the body uniformly, corrects wrong postures, restores physical vitality, invigorates the mind and elevates the spirit” Joseph Pilates

-I have been working in the Health and Fitness Industry for 25 years, 17 years of these I have been teaching Pilates.
-I trained in London in 2000 and qualified as a Classic Pilates Matwork teacher and then in 2008 trained and qualified in Leeds as a Modern Pilates teacher, my classes combine a mixture of the 2 styles.
+I have been working in the Health and Fitness Industry for 25 years, and for 20 of these years I have been teaching Pilates.
+I trained in London in 2000 and qualified as a Classic Pilates Matwork teacher and then in 2008 trained and qualified in Leeds as a Modern Pilates teacher.
+My classes combine a mixture of the 2 styles.

 My first experience with Pilates was many years ago when working as a fitness instructor teaching a wide variety of classes and being prone to injury.
 I couldn’t understand that I was physically very fit and why aches and pains were happening on a regular basis.
 On visiting a physiotherapist who explained to me my muscles were not working as they should be and that my muscles were imbalanced.